-A lawyer needs to be armed with the facts.
-They need to be provided with the details.
-This means that the lawyer needs to know the good, the bad and the ugly about the case.
+A lawyer must be armed with the facts.
+Be ready to provide your lawyer with all the pertinent details.
+This means that the lawyer has to know the good, the bad and the ugly about the case.

 Knowing the facts helps the lawyer present the client’s case in court.
-It also helps the lawyer prepare for what the other lawyer might focus on in court, which can give the lawyer the chance to think of ways to soften the blows.
+It also will help the lawyer prepare for what the other lawyer might focus on in court, which can give the lawyer the chance to think of ways to soften the blows.

 One way to help the lawyer know all the critical facts is for the client to put together a detailed timeline, also known as a chronology, of key events.
 A client can literally sit down and map down all the critical dates with a basic summary of what took place on these dates.

 For those who study history, they are used to seeing chronologies like what is described.
 Chronologies of the history of various countries are often put together.
 Chronologies of the history of wars, presidencies or the reign of various leaders are often put together.

 These chronologies often include the date and a basic recitation of what took place.
 The recitations might be a single sentence or two.